Wisdom Treasure Award (formerly Wisdom Treasure Award)Honoring Wisdom, Leadership and Community Service

 2015: Caleen Sisk

 Caleen Sisk is the Spiritual Leader and Tribal Chief of the Winnemem Wintu Tribe in Northern California.
 Caleen’s traditional teachings and training comes from an unbroken lineage.
 Since assuming leadership responsibilities in 2000, Caleen has focused on maintaining the cultural and religious traditions of the Tribe.
-She received the 2015 Wisdom Fellowship Award during our Ancient Wisdom Rising event that took place on August 7-9 at the Blue Deer Center, in Margaretville.
+She received the 2015 Wisdom Treasure Award during our Ancient Wisdom Rising event that took place on August 7-9 at the Blue Deer Center, in Margaretville.
 N.Y.

 2014: Tarcila Rivera Zea

-Sacred Fire Foundation presented our Wisdom Fellowship Award to Quechuan activist Tarcila Rivera Zea for her 20 years of defending the indigenous peoples of Peru and supporting their cultures.
+Sacred Fire Foundation presented our Wisdom Treasure Award to Quechuan activist Tarcila Rivera Zea for her 20 years of defending the Indigenous peoples of Peru and supporting their cultures.
 She is pictured here at the Award Ceremony with Onondaga Chief Oren Lyons, the first recipient of the WFA in 2012.
 The award was presented at the International Funders for Indigenous Peoples’ World Summit on Philanthropy September 24th in New York.

 2013: Tenzin Wangyal Rinpoche